 On April 16, 2021, Shure and ClearOne filed summary judgment and Daubert motions.
 ClearOne filed for summary judgment of noninfringement and invalidity relating to the '493 Patent; and summary judgment of no liability on various alleged false statements and of no lost profits or unjust enrichment relating to the false advertising claims.
 ClearOne also moved to exclude certain opinions from two Shure expert witnesses.
 Shure filed summary judgment motions on ClearOne's inventorship argument; and on all of ClearOne's counterclaims.
 They also seek to exclude certain opinions from two ClearOne expert witnesses.
-Briefing on these summary judgment and Daubert motions will be complete in May 2021, and a hearing is scheduled on the motions in June 2021.
+Briefing on these summary judgment and Daubert motions was completed in May 2021, and a hearing on a subset of the motions occurred in June 2021.
+The Court has not yet issued any orders on these motions.